Signing up: Create your first Bing Ads account

 Email.
 This is the email address where you want to receive emails from Bing Ads.
 You can use the same email address that you are using to sign in to Bing Ads, or you can use a different one.

 Language.
-The language you select will affect the language that you see when you sign in to Bing Ads and the language that your invoices or statements are in.
+The language you select will affect the language that you see when you sign in to Bing Ads and the emails that you receive from us.
 It does not affect the language of your ads.

 Once you create an account, you cannot change the currency.
 Choose your currency carefully because currency can affect your billing options.
 For a full list of payment methods you can use based on your country-currency combination, see How do I pay for Bing Ads?

 Time zone.
-This is the default time zone for your campaigns.
-Each time you create a campaign, you can use this default time zone or set a time zone specific for the campaign.
+This is the default time zone for your campaigns, and so we recommend that you use your local time zone.
 Time zone does not affect billing.
 All bills are based on Pacific Time.

 Why does Bing Ads require customers to use an email address (Microsoft account) to sign in?